U.N. envoy Carney backs annual investor votes on company climate plans | Headlines

 U.N. envoy Carney backs annual investor votes on company climate plans

-U.N. envoy Mark Carney backed a push to make companies give investors an annual vote on their climate change strategies, saying on Monday that might prove more effective than "overly prescriptive" regulation.
+U.N. climate envoy Mark Carney on Monday backed a push by investors to force companies to submit their climate change strategies to annual shareholder votes, saying such a mechanism could improve oversight of pledges to slash greenhouse gas emissions.

-Carney, who took a U.N. climate finance role after stepping down as Bank of England governor in March, said investors could have an automatic advisory vote on a company's plans to cut greenhouse emissions, in the same way they are involved in pay discussions.
-"Rather than have authorities be overly prescriptive on plans, it may be desirable to have investors have a say on transition," Carney told a conference on climate finance in London.
+Carney, who took a U.N. climate finance role after stepping down as Bank of England governor in March, said investors could have an automatic advisory vote on a company's climate plans, in the same way they are involved in pay discussions.
+"Rather than have authorities be overly prescriptive on plans, it may be desirable to have investors have a say on transition," Carney told the start of a three-day climate conference in London called Green Horizon.

+"This would establish a critical link between responsibility, accountability and sustainability," he added.
+U.N.
+Secretary-General Antonio Guterres, who has made climate change a signature issue of his tenure, also urged in a video message to the conference that investors push companies harder by "systematically supporting climate resolutions".

 - READ MORE ON: